|

 is scripted, nobody is told what to do, what to say.
 They just use whatever happens.
 This one is able these bible salesmen."

 He pauses, then laughs, "I'm acting like I really know a lot about films."
+He picks up another film, and says, "Have you seen this?"

 and you shake your head, because you haven't.
 "It's called Breasts.
 It's just these women, and this one guy, who

 had implants, and they talk about their breasts.
 I don't know.
 It's good."
+He picks up another film, and says, "Have you seen this",

 and you shake your head, because you haven't.
 He points to the film called Buena Vista Social Club, and says, "You must have